Hey, I’m a coach!

 Find a Procrastination coach

-What is a Procrastination coach?
+What is a procrastination coach?

 You need a procrastination coach if you avoid items on your to-do list or delay tasks until the dying minute.
 A procrastination coach helps you understand why you procrastinate, recognize what motivates you to take action, and build new habits for permanently overcoming procrastination.

-What does a Procrastination coach do?
+What does a procrastination coach do?

 Everyone procrastinates at some point, regardless of how disciplined or productive they may be.
 The culprit is not the task but our thoughts about it and the emotions we associate with the task (Musolino, Evanya 2007).
 To overcome this, a procrastination coach helps you to: